About this e-hub

 Giving evidence to Parliament

-- Principles for a digital future at the Public Audit and Post Legislative Scrutiny Committee – ongoing.
+- Principles for a digital future at the PAC (Public Audit Committee) – ongoing.
 The Scottish Government provides 6 monthly updates to parliament on major central government ICT projects.

 - Enabling digital government at the Public Audit and Post Legislative Scrutiny Committee - on 27 June 2019